galderz/fibula-show/2510-graalvm-summit/README.md

 ### Structs

 There are differences in the structs that GraalVM CE and Oracle GraalVM use.
+GraalVM CE has isolates in use and so it uses 8 byte offsets, whereas Oracle GraalVM uses 4 byte offsets with no isolate support.

 Although these differences do not explain the performance difference, they will be useful guide for further analysis.
 Below can be found the struct definitions for `org.sample.strings.CharAt` and `java.lang.String` classes.